Klosmi/html-basics/sass.md

 <br>

 #### [__interpolation__](https://sass-lang.com/documentation/interpolation)
-Interpolation can be used almost anywhere in a Sass stylesheet to embed the result of a SassScript expression into a chunk of CSS.
-- `#{variable}` : the variable inside the `{ }` is converted to the value of that variable.
+Interpolation is a way to use the value of a variable as part of the name of a selector or property.
+So the variable inside the `#{ }` is converted to the value of that variable.
 So it can be used as a **selector** or as a **property name**.
+It can be used almost anywhere in a Sass stylesheet to embed the result of a SassScript expression into a chunk of CSS.
+- `#{variable}`
 -  eg.:
    ```
    .aside .side-ad {